-Katy Bourne was first elected as Police and Crime Commissioner for Sussex in November 2012, effectively to hold the Chief Constable of Sussex Police to account for the performance of the force, making the police answerable to the communities they serve.
+The PCC's role is to hold the Chief Constable of Sussex Police to account for the performance of the Force, effectively making the police answerable to the communities they serve.

-She is responsible for setting the strategic direction and priorities for Sussex Police via the police and crime plan.
-This includes setting the police budget (£250 million) and local police precept (the amount residents pay for policing in their council tax).
+Katy is responsible for setting the strategic direction and priorities for Sussex Police through the Police & Crime Plan.
+This includes setting the police budget and local police precept - the amount residents pay for policing in their council tax.

-She also has a statutory duty to commission support services for victims of crime and to deliver community safety initiatives, including Restorative Justice.
+She also has a statutory duty to commission support services for victims of crime and to deliver community safety initiatives including restorative justice and crime reduction grants.